Article I - Membership

 Section 3.

-Proxy voting shall not be allowed, but members can vote on specific questions by
+Proxy voting shall not be allowed, but members can vote on specific questions by written notice.
+Voting by telephone can be conducted if no objection is raised.

 Section 4.

-Committee meetings per term or two (2) consecutive Executive Committee meetings may result
+Unexcused nonattendance of an Executive Committee member at three (3) Executive Committee meetings per term or two (2) consecutive Executive Committee meetings may result in suspension.

 Section 5.

-due notice, but shall not have the right to vote unless entitled to vote because of
+The immediate past Chair shall serve on the Executive Committee and be entitled to all due notice, but shall not have the right to vote unless entitled to vote because of election to another Executive committee position.

 Article IV - Policy.